sword4869/learn_java/docs/mysql/sql实战2.md

 +-----+---------+------------+-----+-------+------------+

 SELECT one.*, two.*
-FROM employees one join employees two ON two.manager_id = one.id where two.manager_id = 333          -- 指定一级目录
+FROM employees one left join employees two ON two.manager_id = one.id where two.manager_id = 333          -- 指定一级目录
 +-----+---------+------------+-----+-------+------------+
 | id  | NAME    | manager_id | id  | NAME  | manager_id |